The Geyden-Roberts Family

 From the census documents, it is not clear at what point the surname was hyphenated.
 At the time of his marriage, his bride's grandmother refers to JRGR as "dear Roberts" (see various correspondence included in the Thurtell-Murray page).
 All of Addy's children seem to have been given the name Geyden, and they seem to have used it as though it were hyphenated.

 From the inscription on a stone in Chelmsine graveyard, it is not clear whether, after her death at age 80 in South Africa, Adela was brought back for burial in England.
-One can only suppose that late in life she joined her missionary daughter in South Africa.
+It seems her missionary daughter Frances returned from South Africa shortly before her own death.